Bulldog Chemodectoma Heart Tumor Question

 -Chad and Stephanie

 The prognosis for cancer affecting the heart varies widely between patients.
-It can be very difficult to predict for an individual

 Consulting with a veterinary oncologist is recommended